 A photographer is someone who accepts that continuous learning is part of the creative industry, and the same goes for portrait photography.
 Some may even go as far as to say that appetite for gaining new skills is essential to your success and your satisfaction with your job as a photographer.
-While an eagerness to learn is not mandatory, being able to show a broad range of work with a high attention to detail is a key part of an impactful online portfolio.
+While an eagerness to learn is not mandatory, being able to show a broad range of work with a high attention to detail is a key part of an impactful online portfolio website.

 What is Portrait Photography?